rust-lang/rfcs/text/0000-forbidden-value-trait.md

 # Unresolved questions

 Are there some alignment issues with `ForbiddenValues::FORBIDDEN_VALUES`?
 I don't think so, because the compiler is free to use those bytes however it likes.

+Given that producing a forbidden value of a `bool`, `char`, or an enum type is considered undefined behaviour, I suppose it makes sense to ask if producing a value of type `T` that is equal to some item in `T::FORBIDDEN_VALUES` should be considered undefined behaviour.